 Contact ICM National Programs at 800.616.6160 or email: email@example.com.

 Certified Court Manager, Certified Court Executive & ICM Fellows Certifications

 Course Certification Requirements

 ICM has a policy that all participants take an active role in the course and demonstrate their engagement as well as their competency with the materials taught.
 This is demonstrated through participation in class discussions as well as class exercises.
-ICM also has a strict attendance policy in order for participants to receive ICM certification, and to ensure the investment of CMP Licensees.
-ICM has developed a set of user-friendly protocols to allow CMP Licensees to apply for certification of those attending CMP Licensee sponsored ICM courses.
-The CMP Licensee online site created by ICM must be used for uploading the required documents.
+ICM also has a strict attendance policy in order for participants to receive ICM certification, and to ensure the investment of ICM Licensee Partners.
+ICM has developed a set of user-friendly protocols to allow CMP Licensee Partners to apply for certification of those attending ICM Licensee Partner-sponsored ICM courses.
+The ICM Licensee Partner online site created by ICM must be used to upload the required documents.

 Certification is available to participants attending a full 2.5-day, 16-hour ICM course with active participant engagement with exercises and application of concepts.
 In order for participants to receive ICM certification, the faculty teaching the course must attend a faculty development training program offered by ICM to be certified as ICM Faculty or a faculty development program approved by ICM.
 To ensure that in the delivery of the courses faculty employ the Kolb learning styles model and Experiential Learning Theory (ELT), class size is limited to 50 participants.

 ICM expects its entire faculty to meet certain criteria including: training course participants in the NACM Core® embedded in all course curricula, demonstrating ethical behavior and conformance with procedural processes embraced in the ICM Licensee Partnership agreement, and having subject matter expertise (SME) in the courses that they teach.